-National Honor Society-
+National Honor Society- sponsored by Mrs. Nachazel

-Students may apply to be in the National Honor Society as sophomores.
-Students need to have a 3.25 GPA.
-Members need to do 25 hours of community service per year to maintain their eligibility.
-NHS students raise money for charity each year as well as sponsor Powder Tuff.
+Eligible students are invited to apply to be in the National Honor Society as sophomores.
+Students need to have a 3.25 cumulative GPA.
+Members need to complete 40 hours of community service per year to maintain their eligibility.
+NHS students engage in community service projects throughout the year, including food drives, coin drives, and blood drives.
 Students meet approximately once per month during lunch.
+See Appendix C for Selection Process.